sholcomb1778/redhat-mw-cloud-quickstart/jboss-eap-clustered-rhel8/README.md

 ## Post Deployment Steps

-- Once the deployment is successfull, click on the "Outputs" to see the URL of the SSH Command, App WEB URLs:
+- Once the deployment is successful, click on the "Outputs" to see the URL of the SSH Command, App WEB URLs:

 <img src="images/templateOutput.png" width="800">